Copywrite Now

 The Freelancer Band-Aid That Keeps Getting Ripped Off

 Maybe you have tried Upwork or Fiverr.
-Most marketing managers in your position have.
+Most marketing managers and founders in your position have.

 The first writer was decent.
 The second one disappeared after three revisions.
-The third one had no idea what B2B meant.
+The third one had no idea what your industry meant.
 The fourth one needed so much direction it took you longer to manage the work than to just do it yourself.

 So you went back to writing it yourself.